yanazdravkova/AutomataLibrary/README.md

 * Improve code quality
 * Unit tests

-Note* Used code from FMI Scala Course examples and homework solutions
+Note* Code from FMI Scala Course examples and homework solutions is used in the project